 The circuit does not create any interference with the usual functioning of the headlights while the car is running.

-The next circuit shown below is also a car headlight timer which is controlled manually instead of the ignition switch.
+The next 7th timer circuit shown below is also a car headlight timer which is controlled manually instead of the ignition switch.

 The circuit utilizes a DPDT relay having two sets of contacts.
 The IC 555 monostable action is initiated by pressing S1 momentarily.
 This energizes the relay, and both the contacts move upward and connect with the positive supply.

 The right side pair of contacts activates the headlights, while the left side contacts power the IC 555 circuit.
 The C3 causes a momentary negative pulse to appear at pin 2 which triggers the counting mode of the IC, and pin 3 becomes high latching ON the relay.